YettieKen/CUSTOMER-SEGMENTATION-ANALYSIS/README.md

 ### TOOLS USED

-*Microsoft Excel
+* Microsoft Excel

 a.
 Check for Duplicates

 b.
-REmove Duplicates
+Remove Duplicates (data cleaning)

 c.
 Added Column to show End of Subscription

+d.
+Visualization

 *SQL- Structured Query Language for querying the Customer Subscription